aa104/v1_porfolio_website/_posts/2021-02-25-lessons-learned.md

 Second, I needed to investigate more sources that provide both  information and choice.

 Lastly, I'm happy that I got something of a draft reasonably working.
 It was an opportunity to put random pieces of frontend knowledge to a practical use so it was built on a whim and heavy basis on this example [here](http://jmcglone.com/guides/github-pages/).
+Check it out.